pypa/bandersnatch/docs/CONTRIBUTING.md

 ## Getting Started

+Bandersnatch is developed using the [GitHub Flow](https://guides.github.com/introduction/flow/)

 ### Pre Install
 Please make sure you system has the following:

-- Python 3.5 or greater
+- Python 3.6 or greater

 ### Development venv
 One way to develop and install all the dependencies of bandersnatch is to use a venv.